oslomet-arx-as-a-service/Rapport/product-documentation/product-documentation.md

 ### Preface
 The purpose of this document is to give the reader a technical view of how the system has been build and the functionalities available in both the service and clients.
 This document also shows how the client works with the service.

-This document is written with the expectation of being used for working with operations, maintinance or future development, it is therefore expected that the reader has programming knowledge.
-For better understanding of this document we recommend reading the presentation documentation first.
+This document is written with the expectation of being used for working with operations, maintenance or future development, it is therefore expected that the reader has programming knowledge.
+For a better understanding of this document we recommend reading the presentation documentation first.

 ### Introduction